TUDelftMe/cecles/Documentation/Report/index.md

 ## Search result relevance
 After determining relevant keywords for the courses, these keywords are used to search for study material.
-The IR components of such retrieval is described in chapter **[verwijzing]**.
+The IR components of such retrieval is described in chapter.
 However, not only accurate, but also relevant materials are required which, again, requires human computation.

-The search result relevance is given an initial value after which users can provide implicit and explicit user feedback **[reference to chapter 3]**.
+The search result relevance is given an initial value after which users can provide implicit and explicit user feedback.
 The explicit feedback is given by asking for a rating of the material (e.g. thumbs up- or down).
 The implicit feedback is given by tracking click- and bounce rates though the material.

 ## CrowdFlower task
 To show test the applicability of CrowdFlower as a tool for rating the keywords we have created a task in CrowdFlower for a few, randomly selected courses.